Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 No logical disjunction is defined for virtual constraints.
 This has practical reasons as they are stored using DBMs, which are unable to handle such operations.
 To solve this issue, sets of virtual constraints are used, where a set of virtual constraints represents a disjunction of all included virtual constraints.
+Furthermore, we introduce the shorthand notation $\phi_{A} \land \lnot \phi_B$, which describes a set of virtual constraints such that a clock valuation $\ClockValuation{}$ satisfies exactly one of the resulting virtual constraints if and only if $\ClockValuation{} \models \phi_{A}$ and $\ClockValuation{} \not\models \phi_{B}$ holds.